 Both Google and Apple have software development platforms; and there is a wide variety of hardware manufacturers that are compliant with their software.
 At Google I/O 2016, a new feature called Nearby was announced to help make proximity marketing even easier for businesses to be most effective.

 What You Should Be Doing

-If you aren’t looking into this local advertising strategy, you should be.
-According to statistics, 57% of customers are more likely to engage with location-based advertising than other forms of advertising.
-And if you think that people just aren’t interested, the numbers also show that 53% of people are willing to share their location in order to receive more relevant advertisements.
+Start looking into this local advertising strategy today.
+57% of customers are more likely to engage with location-based advertising than other forms of advertising.
+If you think that people aren’t interested, the numbers also show that 53% are willing to share their location in order to receive more relevant advertisements.